gummikana/NoMoreMeat/rules.md

 Setup
 =====

 Take the food deck and shuffle it.
 Deal 4 food cards to each player face down.
-These 4 cards form players hands.
+These 4 cards are the player's starting hand.

 Take the 4 pan cards and shuffle them face down.
 Discard the top pan card and lay the remaining 3 cards face up on the center of the table.
 These are the pans.